How can I find evidence of research impact?

 Online Engagement and Social Media Metrics

 Online platforms provide multiple and valuable opportunities for researchers to disseminate their work, and to engage academic and non-academic audiences.
-Bespoke monitoring platforms, such as Altmetric, can provide simple and effective ways of understanding exactly who is engaging with research online, and what they are saying about it.
+Bespoke monitoring platforms, such as Altmetric, provide simple and effective ways of understanding exactly who is engaging with research online, and what they are saying about it.

 Altmetric Explorer